JuanPLopezC/Blank_exam/README.md

 --exam_data_join.txt
 --exam_data.txt

-08.09.25 (Anders og Guri)
+Data cleaning 08.09.25
-- Seperated column subject to hosp and ID(Guri)
+- Separeted column subject to hosp and ID
 - Removed 40 duplicates in the dataset --> from 672 to 632
+- Renamed column names
-- Commuted into main script
+- Committed and pushed into main script
+- Deleted our own branches

+Tidying the data 08.09.25
+- Transformed "ID" column from categorical to numerical
+- Creating a "data_clean"" vector containing all of our changes
+- Making a new file with the tidied data named: Tidy_exam_data.txt